Sylius/Sylius/docs/contributing/documentation/overview.rst

 Testing Documentation
 ~~~~~~~~~~~~~~~~~~~~~

-To test the documentation before a commit you need to install Sphinx.
+To test the documentation before a commit you need to install Sphinx and needed dependencies.

 .. tip::